 - Do you have formal training in project management?
 If yes, what did you study and how has it helped you in your career?
 If no, what are the key project management skills you have learnt on the job?
 I am a qualified PRINCE2 practitioner.
 A formal qualification certainly helps as most projects within my organisation are delivered using PRINCE2 methodologies.
 It gives a structure to projects which colleagues understand.

 - How has your background working in another profession helped (or hindered!) you as a project manager?
 My previous years as a communications manager have been invaluable to me.
 So much of successful project management is about good communication both within the project and more broadly.

 - What advice would you give to someone considering a career in project management?
 Personally, I have found a great deal of job satisfaction in the project management role I have held.
 I’ve been involved in some really interesting projects delivering new services and spaces within the British Library.

-- The Association for Project Management is now the chartered body for project management professionals and is developing a Chartered Standard.
+- The Association for Project Management is now the Chartered body for project management professionals and is developing a Chartered standard.
 What will Chartered Project Professional status mean to you in the future?
-Chartered Standard is a kitemark of quality which recognises practitioners’ professional experience and knowledge.
+Chartered status is a kitemark of quality which recognises practitioners’ professional experience and knowledge.
 I think this can only be a good thing as it has the potential to raise the standards of project management across the profession.

-- Finally, what is the one item that you cannot live without and why (it doesn’t need to be PM related!?
+- Finally, what is the one item that you cannot live without and why (it doesn’t need to be project management-related!?)
 Wine!
 It’s also a secret weapon for any project team.
-A trip to the pub as a team building exercise or celebration for a job well done is always worthwhile.
+A trip to the pub as a team-building exercise or celebration for a job well done is always worthwhile.